sclorg/scltests/README.md

   Run tests for given software collections SCLS and mock configs CFGS.
 SCLS and CFGS accepts multiple values in format scl1:scl2:scl3 or cfg1:cfg2:cfg3 where sclX is name of software collection from order.yaml file and cfgX is name of mock config without .cfg suffix.
+You can also use all as parameter which means exactly what you would expect. all can be also chained with other values, e.g. all:python27 would mean -  build every collection except for python27, same applies for configs.

 Options:
   --local-scl PATH  Provide path to folder which contains scl-utils